uf-mil/mil/docs/navigator/lessons22.md

 ![Team Photo](/navigator/robotx2022_team_photo.jpg)

+Throughout the entire process leading up to and during RobotX 2022, Team NaviGator had fun, was able to accomplish a lot, and met a lot of great new friends.
+The learned a lot along the way and wanted to record these points for future teams to learn from!

 ## Overall Improvements

-* **Each and every system should be _finished_ at least one month before the competition.** - Unfortunately, at RobotX 2022, our kill system was not completed before the team left for the competition in Australia.
+* **Each and every system should be _finished_ at least one month before the competition.** - At RobotX 2022, our kill system was not completed before the team left for the competition in Australia.
 Unfortunately, this prevented the team from being able to run NaviGator in the water, as a kill system is required for the competition.
 At least one leader should ensure that every system is completed at least one month before the competition.
 This does not necessarily require the system to be _perfect_, only ready to go.
-* **Mechanical, electrical, and software need to meet throughout the design process.** - While each team go together at the start of the semester to discuss the design plan for NaviGator, this meeting was likely not enough to sustain good progress throughout the semester.
+* **Mechanical, electrical, and software should meet throughout the design process.** - While each team got together at the start of the semester to discuss the design plan for NaviGator, this meeting was not enough to sustain good progress throughout the semester.
 Each of the teams sometimes became confused about what the other teams needed, and overall, the teams lost sync with each other.
+By having regular meetings, teams can make sure that they are working towards the same goal.
 * **We should have more design reviews from mentors.** - Mentors are an important part of the design process.
 Mentors can catch design flaws in systems quicker than students can, and can show students how to improve their designs.
 These